ror-community/ror-site/content/blog/2022-02-18-hiring-technical-community-manager.md

 ## **Skills and experience**

--   Several years of community management experience, particularly in an international environment.
+-   Community management experience, particularly in an international environment.
 This encompasses a mix of interpersonal, technical, program management, program development and communication skills.
 The [CSCCE skills wheel](https://doi.org/10.5281/zenodo.4437294) is a good resource to explore what is meant by these in the context of community management.
+While we don't require a specific number of years of experience, this is a senior position, and entry-level candidates are unlikely to be considered.
 -   Deep knowledge of research and scholarly communications systems and workflows, and familiarity with the academic research environment
 -   Familiarity with research infrastructure and the open science landscape
 -   Ability to work remotely with small distributed teams across time zones